Mwangea/accident-severity/README.md

 - Run the Jupyter Notebook accident_severity_prediction.ipynb in a tool like Google Colab or Jupyter Notebook.
 - Upload your dataset when prompted.
 2. Run the code:
-Execute the code cells in the notebook to train the linear regression model and save it.
+-mExecute the code cells in the notebook to train the linear regression model and save it.
 3. Make predictions:
 - Modify the hypothetical_data in the code to input your own values.
 - Run the prediction code cell to see the predicted accident severity.
 ### Files
-accident_severity_prediction.ipynb: Jupyter Notebook containing the code. accident_severity_model.joblib: Saved linear regression model.
+1. accident_severity_prediction.ipynb: Jupyter Notebook containing the code.
+2. accident_severity_model.joblib: Saved linear regression model.